mannasoumya/py-docstring-generator/README.md

 Are you sure? (y/n)  y

 a : tuple
-Enter parameter summary:  Tuple param
+Enter parameter summary:  tuple param
 Are you sure? (y/n)  y

+No explicit return type found for function `hello2` Enter return summary:  Returns None
+Are you sure? (y/n)  y

 Function `hello3` has no parameters
 Do you want to write docstring for `hello3` ? (y/n)  y Enter function summary:  This is third hello
+Are you sure? (y/n)  y

+Return type of function `hello3` is `str`
+Enter return summary:  Returns hello3
 Are you sure? (y/n)  y

 New file with docstings saved at : `test_docstrings.py`